 Patrick: It is not a coincidence that this book is coming forth on June 4 – which means it will cause a revolution!
 People need this book to make their lives take a better turn.
 People need to book to tell make them realize how much reality they have been missing all this while.
 People need to buy ‘YOU ARE ON YOUR OWN’ to be part of the transformation it will bring to mankind.

 2EB: What challenges did you have in the process of publishing the book?

 Patrick: The usual suspects: financial constraints, delays, disappointments.
 It’s a self-published project and you can imagine how much resource goes in.
 Unfortunately in our part of the world, it’s hard to get support from anyone or any organization.
 Not so much help has been available and it’s been tough coming this far.
 People also don’t stop disappointing too.
 But we no bore.
 It shall be well.

 2EB: What does the future look like for Patrick Fynn?

 Patrick: I dream of a future where I would impact lots of lives through healthcare and inspirations.
 I want to be a reason why people with lost hope will smile and continue to live the kind of lives they are born to live.
-And I want to make a lot of money too, very importantly.
+And I want to make a lot of money too, very important.

 2EB: You recently wrote an article to shame someone who swindled you.
 It’s fascinating the tool writing has become, isn’t it?

 Patrick: The pen is one very powerful tool that we should never undermine.
 Publishing that story exerts more weight than having to drag that gentleman to court.
 Writers have the power to write the templates of society.
-We can change the world to with words and that is what we should capitalize on to expose evil whiles encouraging goodness.
+We can change the world with words and that is what we should capitalize on to expose evil whiles encouraging goodness.

 2EB: There are a lot of writers/authors coming up these days.
 What does this mean to the writing community in Ghana?